 Omo River basin is one of the potentials for flood-based farming in Ethiopia.
-The traditional flood-recession farming is concentrated at only few spots along a strip of the river bank.
+The traditional floodrecession farming is concentrated at only few spots along a strip of the river bank.
 The potential flood-based command area in the basin is estimated at 1.5 million ha.
-However, based on the availability of surface water potential and ecological demands downstream, close to 1.1 million ha of land can be covered under flood-based farming at Omo River basin.
+However, based on the availability of surface water potential and ecological demands downstream, close to 0.75 million ha of land can be covered under flood-based farming at Omo River basin.
 On the contrary, the maximum river flow (i.e. recoded in 2006) could inundate an area close to 19,000 ha.
 This indicates that the existing traditional flood-recession farming utilizes a very small portion of the potential that can be irrigated using flood-based farming.
 The existing traditional recession based farming brought several challenges to the local people.
-Improving the traditional recession farming can be resolved is through provision of dams that provide regulated outflow.
+Improving the traditional recession farming becomes important.
+The challenges related to the traditional recession farming can be resolved through many mechanisms, among which is provision of dams that provides regulated outflow.
 This regulated outflow reduces the risk of flooding in the lower Omo valley and can be easily utilized for both traditional and modern flood-based farming to meet the ever increasing demand of the local and national agricultural crop production.
+However, the impact of such development endeavors could be understood well if there is a comprehensive water resource planning study is conducted at a basin level.
+This study helps to verify the influx needed to sustain Lake Turkana which is reported by Avery (2010).